chhartmann/RoboProg/README.md

 # How to build
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/chhartmann/RoboProg)

 In gitpod compile firmware with "platformio run -e esp32dev" and build spiffs.bin with "platformio run --target buildfs --environment esp32dev".
 You can download the .bin files in the IDE under .pio/esp32dev and flash them with ESP32 flash tool (https://www.espressif.com/en/support/download/other-tools).

+or

-or use vscode with platform.io plugin and use the defined platform.io project tasks to build and flash everything you need.
+Use vscode with platform.io plugin and use the defined platform.io project tasks to build and flash everything you need.

 # REST API
 * /rest/get_joint_angles / HTTP_GET / application/json